JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - "Saw a clip today of the Axe II, Amplifire and Zoom G3n doing Plexi tones.
 Once the same OwnHammer impulse was added, they all sound spot on to each other" [AXEFX vs Amplifire vs Zoom G3x](https://www.youtube.com/watch?v=EtZlAzVQ7EE)
 - “You can get the Two Notes Wall of Sound plugin just by buying one impulse response from them (which I think one of them is around $12) and the WoS plugin gives you the option to add a power-amp section along with the speaker impulse.
 So you wouldn't lose anything by not using the amp's power section. “”
 - “To quickly audition blends, you can record the Amplifire with cabs turned off, put it on loop in your DAW, then use a free IR convolver like NadIR that can load dual IRs and experiment.”
+- bunch of free ones came with the yamaha thr100dh

 # Lightweight Cabs #